nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “Work of course.
 What you think?
 You done brokes mah heart in one mahvelous night and neveh returns foh moh.
 And I was jest right down sick and tiahd of Harlem.
 So I went away to work.
-I always work....
-I know what youse thinking, honey, but I ain’t in the reg’lar business.
+I always work.<span class="three-dots"></span>I know what youse thinking, honey, but I ain’t in the reg’lar business.
 ’Cause Ise a funny gal.
 I kain’t go with a fellah ef I don’t like him some.
 And ef he kain make me like him enough I won’t take nothing off